w0-0p/Linux-Forensics/Linux/03_Persistence/03_Persistence.md

 ### Private Keys

-Check private keys in directory.
+Check if private keys are encrypted in directory.
+--> if not encrypted, it is recommended to revoque these private keys.

 /home/\<username>/.ssh